 Staff monitors the plant process control system, which provides real-time information, notifications and historical data for all of the plant processes.

 With the Master Plan 2001, the County Board authorized up to $568 million to help protect, restore and safeguard state waters.
 In 2003, we pursued limit-of-technology standards concerning nutrient removal set by the Virginia Department of Environmental Quality (DEQ).
 And Arlington County has been more than up to the challenge for years now.

 For 2012, the County registered an average of .79 milligrams per liter of nitrogen discharge into area waters.
 How impressive is this number?
 Well, current parameters set forth by DEQ call for a limit of 3 milligrams per liter of nitrogen discharge.
 In fact, in December 2012, Arlington achieved an incredible .25 milligrams nitrogen discharge rating.
 How low is that?
 No other state wastewater treatment plant has recorded anything close to that finding.
 Yes, you might’ve guessed that Arlington is ranked first in the state for milligram-per-liter nitrogen discharge.
 And the Master Plan 2001?
 It was completed under budget and approximately one and a half years ahead of schedule.

-The Water Pollution Control Plant uses the five wastewater treatment and solids handling systems listed below.
+The Water Pollution Control Plant uses five wastewater treatment and solids handling systems.
+Learn more.